-Faceless Killers is now available on the bookstores' shelves as a paperback and this motivated us to write a quick review on the book.
+Faceless Killers is one of our favorite crime novels and we wanted to write a quick review on the book.
 We read this book last year after hearing that PBS network was going to air the Faceless Killers as part of their Masterpiece Mystery series.
-I don't know about you but I always prefer to read a book before seeing it on the screen/TV.
+I don’t know about you but I always prefer to read a book before seeing it on the screen/TV.
 Movies often tend to leave imporatnt details and poetic language out and afterwards one feels lazy to go back and read the book (at least in my case).

 I was not disappointed: Wow!
 What a story.
 This book starts with a senselessly violent crime: On a cold night in a remote Swedish farmhouse an elderly farmer is bludgeoned to death, and his wife is left to die with a noose around her neck.
 And as if this didn’t present enough problems for the Ystad police Inspector Kurt Wallander, the dying woman’s last word is foreign, leaving the police the one tangible clue they have–and in the process, the match that could inflame Sweden’s already smoldering anti-immigrant sentiments.